slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - your family is broken but youre going to fix teh world. -- naval if raising children was less rewarding than not doing it, the human race would have gone extinct. -- naval
-- if you don't have kids you'll be the first organism of your direct ancestors to not reproduce since the beggining of life -->
+- if you don't have kids you'll be the first organism of your direct ancestors to not reproduce since the beggining of life
+- i drink to make other people more interesting -- ernest hemingway
+> *"If everybody loves you, something is wrong."
+-- Paulo Coelho*
+- if your absence doesn't bother them, your presence never mattered.
+-->

 > *"Your friends are the ones that go to your funeral in a day of rain."